omics-datascience/modulector/DEPLOYING.md

 You can use set Modulector DB in three ways.

-### Using official Docker image (recommended)

-You can just use the [modulector-db][modulector-db-docker] and avoid all kind of importations steps.
-This is the default setting in `docker-compose_dist.yml`.

-### Importing an existing database dump
+### Importing an existing database dump (recommended)

-1. Comment the service in your `docker-compose.yml` that uses the `omicsdatascience/modulector-db` image.
+1. Check that the service in your `docker-compose.yml` that uses the `omicsdatascience/modulector-db` image is commented and uncomment the service that uses `postgres` image.
 1. Start up a PostgreSQL service.
 You can use the same service listed in the `docker-compose.dev.yml` file.
-1. **Optional but recommended (You can omit these steps if it's the first time you are deploying Modulector)**: due to major changes, it's probably that an import thrown several errors when importing.
+1. **Optional but recommended (you can omit these steps if it's the first time you are deploying Modulector)**: due to major changes, it's probably that an import thrown several errors when importing.
 To prevent that you could do the following steps before doing the importation:
-    1. Drop all the tables from the DB:
+    1. Drop all the tables from the DB: `docker exec -i [name of the DB container] psql modulector -U modulector -c "DROP DATABASE modulector"`
-        1. Log into docker container: `docker container exec -it [name of the DB container] bash`
+    1. Create an empty database: `docker exec -i [name of the DB container] psql modulector -U modulector -c "CREATE DATABASE modulector"`
-        1. Log into Postgres: `psql -U [username]`
-        1. (**Danger, will drop all the data**) Remove the `modulector` database: `DROP DATABASE modulector;`
-        1. Create an empty database: `CREATE DATABASE modulector;`
 1. Download `.sql.gz` from [Modulector releases pages](https://github.com/omics-datascience/modulector/releases) or use your own export file.
-1. Restore the db: `zcat modulector.sql.gz | docker exec -i [name of the DB container] psql modulector -U modulector`

-That command will restore the database using a compressed dump as source.
+1. Restore the db: `zcat modulector.sql.gz | docker exec -i [name of the DB container] psql modulector -U modulector`.
+This command will restore the database using a compressed dump as source, **keep in mind that could take several minutes to finish the process**.

+### Using official Docker image

+You can just use the [modulector-db][modulector-db-docker] and avoid all kind of importations steps.
+This is the default setting in `docker-compose_dist.yml`.
+This is a good method if you want to avoid having to set the database from scratch.
+But keep in mind that **initialization times can take many minutes, so it is NOT recommended for use in production**, in the latter case it is recommended to use the method described above.

 ### Regenerating the data manually